nng32/1800_202210_DTC11/README.md

 ## General Info
 This browser based web application to ...
-* Hi, my name is Nathan.
-I'm excited about this project because I get to design my own application.
+*Hi im brian im excited about this project because it sounds fun

 ## Technologies
 Technologies used for this project:
 * HTML, CSS